New Obi-Wan Kenobi trailer teases Darth Vader's return

 The studio had teased the arrival of new footage in a tweet commemorating Star Wars Day (May 4), so speculation was rife as to what more might be revealed about the upcoming Disney Plus show (which is scheduled to begin streaming on May 27).

 Thankfully, audiences are in for a treat.
 Kenobi’s second full-length trailer doubles down on the threats viewers can expect its titular Jedi to face across the series' six episodes, offering more footage of the show's villainous inquisitors and further teasing the return of Christensen's iconic villain.
-Check it out below:
+Check it out via the video above.

 Had time to catch your breath?
 Good, then let’s recap the show’s premise: Set between the events of Episode III: The Revenge of The Sith and Episode IV: A New Hope, Obi-Wan Kenobi will follow Ewan McGregor’s fan-favorite Jedi as he fights to survive against the rise of the new Galactic Empire, while also watching over a young Luke on Tatooine (and, presumably, Leia on Alderaan).